lino-framework/book/docs/specs/noi/tickets.rst

 Sites
 =====

-Lino Noi has a list of all sites for which we do support:
+Lino Noi has a list of "sites".
+A site is a place where work is being done.
+This can be a concrete site on a server with a domain name, but actually it can be anything your team decided to use for classifying their tickets into groups.
+The site basically will decide who is going to pay for your work (and how).

 >>> rt.show(tickets.Sites)
 ============= ======== ================ ======== ========== ====